 Another important component of successful mobile advertising is mobile measurement.
 A mobile measurement partner (MMP) can be used to tie a user with the ads they interact with, providing essential insights from detailed analytics.
 To learn more about how an MMP can help with your mobile advertising strategy, read about attribution with Adjust.

-Different types of mobile advertising
+Types of mobile advertising explained

 When developing your marketing strategy for mobile, identifying the right ad formats for your particular needs will deliver best results.
 Publishers and advertisers alike can therefore benefit from learning each type of ad format and their unique benefits.